-After the 2015 and 2017 general elections, the House of Lords appointed its main sessional committees on its 9th and 6th sitting days, respectively.
+At the start of the 2015, 2017 and 2019 Parliament, the House of Lords appointed its main sessional committees on its 9th, 6th and 6th sitting days, respectively.

 In its July 2019 report on House of Lords investigative and scrutiny committees, the Liaison Committee recommended that the Procedure Committee give further consideration to the future of the ‘rotation rule’, so as to balance the preservation of expertise with the provision of opportunities for all Peers.